Sos-b0ss/Info_Sec-Cloud-Elk_Azure/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Gateway machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- <Public IP address of admin machine> [Dynamic]
+- Public IP address of admin machine [Dynamic/Static]

 Machines within the network can only be accessed by the Gateway Machine.
-- Ansible docker container, 10.1.0.4
+- Ansible docker container | 10.1.0.4

-A summary of the access policies in place can be found in the table below.
+A summary of the access policies in place can be found in the table below:

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|